Help! My Dog is Eating Grass!

 As an example, when dogs sense heat, inflammation, or pain in their stomachs, they eat grass.

-Grass is a “cooling” food and balances “heat” in the stomach.
+The grass is a “cooling” food and balances “heat” in the stomach.

 Therefore, the dog regulates himself.